NguyenMinh1301/Per/document/resilience-patterns/circuit-breaker/README_en.md

 **Important**: Fallback method signature must:
 - Accept the same parameters as the original method (optional)
-- Accept a `Throwable` as the last parameter
+- Accept a specific Resilience4j exception type (`CallNotPermittedException`) as the last parameter
 - Return the same type as the original method

 Combining with Rate Limiter